komperen/AI-Tailor-Assistant/README.md

 ## Features

 - Real-time image-based body measurement
-- AI-powered depth estimation using **MiDaS**
+- AI-powered depth estimation using **MiDaS Medium**
 - Measurement accuracy with a deviation of **±2-3 cm**
-- Calibrates scale using an **A4 paper** as a reference object
-- Easily integratable into fashion e-commerce or tailoring platforms
+- Integration with Local LLM use OLLAMA for AI Summary Measurement
 - No external APIs — runs entirely on your local or server environment

 ---